 - ARTL 315 L: Venice Biennale (Art History) 3 cr.

 - 2 pm – 4 pm Visit to Biennale or other art site

 - 5 pm – 10 pm Studio

 - Applicants should demonstrate flexibility and a sincere desire to increase their understanding of contemporary art and studio art media, and should possess the emotional strength to adjust to a foreign environment.

 - Marist LdM Programs reserves the right to modify or cancel the program as dictated by current economic and/or political situations.
 This may include changes to the scheduled itinerary or program dates.

 - All fees will be refunded if a program is canceled.

 - Information is subject to change.

 Marist College, known for its commitment to teaching excellence, is home to approximately 4,200 traditional undergraduate men and women, as well as graduate and continuing education students.
 Marist offers 33 programs leading to bachelor’s degrees, 11 toward master’s degrees, and numerous professional certificate programs.
-The College has a branch campus in Florence, Italy, offered in partnership with Istituto Lorenzo de’Medici.
+The College has a branch campus in Florence, Italy, offered in partnership with the Lorenzo de’Medici Institute (LdM).